Did the headline pique your interest?

 And you know what?
 That’s ok.

-So, still telling people that you have a degree in philosophy with a master’s in this and went to this university when you’re in your 40s as some kind of validation to why you should be given a new role or promotion is not going to fly.
+So still telling people that you have a degree in philosophy with a master’s in this and went to this university when you’re in your 40s as some kind of validation as to why you should be given a new role or promotion is not going to fly.

 Today, what we need most are those who understand the skill of intentional and continuous learning.

 As I said before, a degree is a ticket to the show.
 We need to continue to do the hard work and become the star of it.

 On some levels what I’m saying here is that we can do better as a society in setting this up as the norm and making it part of the conversation when we talk about education in all forms.

 Learning is an everyday behaviour and one we’re all engaged with more than we realise.
 And yes, learning can be fun too.
 It doesn’t need to involve classrooms, textbooks or stupid assignments.
 It can be over walks or a coffee conversation between others.

 Perhaps, my focus is on us to not put all our eggs in one basket and reject continuous growth (I get I’m probably preaching to the choir with most reading this).